William Kennedy (rugby league, born 1997): 2022

 In round 9 of the 2022 NRL season, Kennedy was sent off in the first half of Cronulla's match against the New Zealand Warriors for a dangerous high tackle.
 Cronulla would go on to win the match despite being down to 11 men at one point in the game.

 In the Qualifying Final, Kennedy scored two tries for Cronulla in a 32-30 loss against North Queensland.
 Kennedy played a total of 19 matches throughout the year scoring seven tries.

 2023

 In round 2 of the 2023 NRL season, Kennedy scored a hat-trick in Cronulla's 30-26 victory over Parramatta.

+In round 8, Kennedy scored his second hat-trick of the year in Cronulla's 33-20 victory over Canterbury.

+Kennedy played a total of 19 games for Cronulla in the 2023 NRL season and scored 14 tries as Cronulla finished sixth on the table.

+2024

+Kennedy played 26 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
+Kennedy played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.

+2025

+Kennedy played 27 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.
+On 9 October 2025, the Sharks announced that Kennedy had signed with the club for a further year.